Chamber pop perfection

 ‘Growing Older’ offers a reflective piece on the age (“Growing older is not as scary as I always thought it would be/just because you’re not as pretty doesn’t mean you’re not happy”).
 It’s a very stripped-down composition with its gentle piano and focus on Chelsea’s captivating vocal.

-Closing the album out is a personal recollection that looks at Chelsea’s life so far.
+Closing the album out is ‘All I Need To Do’, a personal recollection that looks at Chelsea’s life so far.
 A gentle shuffle beat offers a foundation for this window on her life (“I’ve been making music for about 11 years/ I stay inside on summer days I’ve drifted from my friends”).
 Including little reveries on the music of Bruce Springsteen or tackling her parent’s wish that she have children, the lyrical narrative focuses on the act of making music (That idea of keeping active reflects back on the sentiments echoed on ‘Wasting Time’).

 For those yet to venture into the fairytale world of Princess Chelsea, The Loneliest Girl offers the perfect opportunity to sample one of the more intriguing artists at work in the electronic music scene.